Robopoly/PRismino/README.md

 * Routed USB data lines closer to each other.
 * Made PCB corners round.
 * Updated CAD and Gerber files.
+* Added solder jumper between linear regulator and 5V line to prevent accidental shorts on the big heat sink pad.
 * Added component list.

 ### 1.0 (2013-07-08)